artefactual-labs/clockify-tool/README.md

 # clockify-tool

 The Clockify Tool (`cft`) can be used to list, create, and delete time entries in Clockify.
-Tested with Python 2.7.
+Tested with Python 2.7 and 3.

 Clockify's API requires that all important details about a time entry be provided when making a change to a time entry.
 Because of this `cft`, when